 While RNs and LPNs are in the highest demand, nursing homes offer a wide range of roles, from medical professionals to administrative staff and support workers.
 Additionally, each nursing home may have special requirements for their workforce, whether that is physiotherapists or maintenance personnel.

-Reminder: Conexus Medstaff only sponsors & places registered nurses from overseas.
+Reminder: Conexus Medstaff only sponsors and places registered nurses from overseas.
 But the positions we mention below cross paths regularly with an RN, so it's here as an indicator of who you will be working with.

 Nursing home administrators act as chief executive officers who are responsible for budgets and the overall running of the care home.
 Many RNs eventually progress into this role, which is more about the broader business than resident care.
 Employers are usually looking for more than a decade of experience from RNs looking to move into an administrator role.